Cveticn/alasproject/README.md

 Tests are run from CucumberRunner class.
 In case we want to run every test case from every feature file, we don't have to specify any tags.
 However, if we want to run specific scenario, we can label it in feature file, above scenario keyword (e.g. @regression).
 If we provide tag ="@regression" in CucumberRunner class, only tests marked with @regression tag will be ran.

-Setting of a driver is done in Driver class.
+Setting of a WebDriver is done in Driver class.
 I implemented Singleton design pattern which enables me to have one running instance of the driver.

 To run test from command line, we can use following syntax: mvn clean test -D"cucumber.filter.tags=@{nameOfTag}".
 In case we want switch browser type from command line, we can use following syntax: mvn test -D"cucumber.filter.tags=@{nameOfTag}" -DBROWSER='firefox'